shermanloan/scejson-doc/doc/module-irregular.md

 | object | no |

-The `Protection` object is used by the calling application to request one or more payment protection products (e.g. life, disability, or involuntary unemployment) be included in the loan calculation.
-Each of these products is requested by including its own child object (`Life`, `Disability`, and `Unemployment`), along with the borrower birthdays.
+The `Protection` object is used by the calling application to request one or more payment protection products (e.g. life, disability, involuntary unemployment, or personal property) be included in the loan calculation.
+Each of these products is requested by including its own child object (`Life` and `Disability`), along with the borrower birthdays.

 <details>
 <summary><b>Protection fields</b></summary>